shivaylamba/developer.adobe.com/docs/ROLLOUT.md

 ## Monitoring

+Being aware of the availability and performance of the live site is important.
+This section details how we inform ourselves of our uptime.

 ### Uptime

 The requirement for uptime is 99.99% which allows for 52 minutes and 36 seconds of downtime per year.

 A "publishing failure" should be considered as downtime.
-Time-to-live should be taken into account and clearly documented for content repository updates, but this time-to-live (TTL) should be treated as a service-level agreement between us (the site) and our customers (content authors and consumers).
+Time-to-live (TTL) should be taken into account and clearly documented for content repository updates, but this TTL should be treated as a service-level agreement between us (the site) and our customers (content authors and consumers).

 ### Implementation